Olive Oil Gummy Worms

 I love gummy worms!
 I get to eat them at the baseball game.
 I usually get them from the candy store.

-–Jerry Zhu, age 3½, future Modernist chef
+Jerry Zhu, age 3½, future Development Chef

 What better time of year than Halloween to make this Modernist treat!
-In the video below, we show you how to make gummy worms at home (along with cookie crumb dirt!) and how a special helper can aid in the process.
+In the recipe below, we show you how to make gummy worms at home (along with cookie crumb dirt!) and how a special helper can aid in the process.

-Additional Tips:
+Additional Tips

 • Use fishing-lure molds to create your worms.
 You can find them at larger sporting goods or fishing supply stores.